-Researchers from the University of Texas at Austin interviewed 30 Northern Irish women for the study, which was published in the BMJ Sexual and Reproductive Health journal.
-The women interviewed had either travelled to Great Britain to terminate a pregnancy or ordered abortion medication online; some obtained their abortion before the government policy change, and others after.
+Researchers from the University of Texas at Austin interviewed 30 Northern Irish people for the study, which was published in the BMJ Sexual and Reproductive Health journal.
+The people interviewed had either travelled to Great Britain to terminate a pregnancy or ordered abortion medication online; some obtained their abortion before the government policy change, and others after.

-In Northern Ireland, as the BBC reports, abortion is currently only permitted "if a woman's life is at risk or there is a permanent or serious risk to her mental or physical health."
+In Northern Ireland, as the BBC reports, abortion is currently only permitted if a person’s “life is at risk” or there is a “permanent or serious risk” to their “mental or physical health."
 A pregnant person can't obtain an abortion in the case of rape, incest, or fatal foetal abnormalities.
 In June 2018, the Supreme Court dismissed an appeal by a human rights organisation that challenged the legality of the Northern Irish law; however, according to the BBC, most judges on the court concluded that the current restrictions contradicted human rights law in instances of rape and fatal foetal abnormality.

 The University of Texas study drew three major conclusions about the impact of Northern Ireland's laws on abortion.
 Firstly, people "still experience multiple barriers to travelling to access abortion care," despite the policy change that enables them to receive a free abortion in Great Britain.
 Some prefer to order abortion medication online, but "the experience is dominated by fear and isolation due to the risk of prosecution," the study says.
 The researchers also flag a "lack of clarity" around Northern Irish abortion laws; this can delay access to care and undermines trust in the healthcare system.

 Since fees were abolished, the number of Northern Irish people receiving abortions in England has increased by 14 per cent, according to the BBC.
 But barriers to access still prevail.
-Many women interviewed for the study cited travel costs as a prohibitive factor.
-Though people receiving income support or with an income less than £15,276 can have their travel and accommodation costs covered, the researchers found that none of the women they spoke to were aware of this provision.
+Many people interviewed for the study cited travel costs as a prohibitive factor.
+Though people receiving income support or with an income less than £15,276 can have their travel and accommodation costs covered, the researchers found that none of those they spoke to were aware of this provision.

-One woman described helping her friend to organise an abortion in England, saying that she borrowed money from a risky source to fund the journey.
-"We had to book flights, which were horrendously expensive given the timeframe," the 34-year-old woman said.
+One participant described helping a friend to organise an abortion in England, borrowing money from a risky source to fund the journey.
+"We had to book flights, which were horrendously expensive given the timeframe," the 34-year-old said.
 "She borrowed the money from [a proscribed organisation].
 She couldn’t access funds any other way because she was in debt already, and so she couldn’t get a credit card or bank loan."

-Another woman, a 40-year-old mother of two who ordered abortion medication rather than travel to England, explained that it would be impossible to keep the purpose for her trip private.
-"It would have been a whole host of lies: 'Why are you getting up so early?
+Another participant, a 40-year-old parent of two who ordered abortion medication rather than travel to England, explained that it would be impossible to keep the purpose for her trip private: "It would have been a whole host of lies: 'Why are you getting up so early?
 Where are you going?
 Why will you not be back until late?
-Where have you been?'" she said.
+Where have you been?'"
 Others cited difficulties arranging childcare, or obtaining a passport in time.